CMHR 711 - Occupational Health and Safety

 Course DescriptionThis course is designed to provide students with an introduction to the growing and changing field of Occupational Health and Safety Management.
 The multiple dimensions of the subject - technical, legislative, political, personal, and moral - will be covered.
 Topics will include: legislation, accident prevention, sickness, lateness and absenteeism, establishing corporate physical and mental health policies, practices and programs, monitoring of the workplace environment, and establishing industrial hygiene standards and corporate health and safety policies.

 Sample Course OutlineDistance Course Outline (subject to change)

-Your instructor may also include occasional scheduled sessions for Q&As and other discussion activities using web conferencing tools such as Zoom and Google Meet.
-Details will be included in your course outline, which will be available on the first day of classes.
+Further details will be included in your course outline, which will be available on the first day of classes.

 RequisitesPrerequisite: CMHR 523 or HTH 503 or Direct Entry; Not available to students in Occupational and Public Health.

 - Human Resources Management : Electives (select 4)